FIVE JEWELS OF WISDOM

 kindness, then that love or kindness will also return to us in some form or

 another.
-As in the Christian Bible, it is repeated that as we sow, so shall we
+In the Christian Bible, it is written: As you sow, so shall you reap

-reap what we have sown.
-These were once words of real significance, and they
+what you have sown.
+These words once held real significance, and they can still

 In this truth of karma, the three areas of activity are indicated as